Jaso1024/Pylean/README.md

 **Current Status: Beta**

-Pylean is now feature-complete with all planned functionality implemented!
+Pylean is feature-complete with all planned functionality implemented!
 The project has advanced to beta status with the following components fully functional:

 - Complete Kernel module with expressions, environments, type checking, and inductive types
 - Advanced parser supporting the full Lean4 syntax